coop-deluxe/sm64coopdx/docs/lua/lua.md

 # Lua Reference

-The Lua scripting API is in early development.

-Expect many more things to be supported in the future.

 <br />

 ## How to install Lua mods
-Lua scripts you make can be placed either the `mods` folder in the base directory, or in `<SAVE FILE LOCATION>/mods`
+Lua scripts you make can be placed either the `mods` folder in the base directory, or in `<SAVE FILE LOCATION>/mods`.
+You can also drag and drop mods into the window to install them.

 Save file locations:
-- Windows: `%appdata%/sm64ex-coop`
+- Windows: `%appdata%/sm64coopdx`
-- Linux: `~/.local/share/sm64ex-coop`
+- Linux: `~/.local/share/sm64coopdx`
-- MacOS: `~/Library/Application Support/sm64ex-coop`
+- MacOS: `~/Library/Application Support/sm64coopdx`

 <br />